Aatmaj9/Sookshma/README.md

 docker buildx inspect --bootstrap

 ```
-## Requirements for libgen on the system
+## Requirements for libgen on the main system

-Arduino
+Arduino CLI

 ```
 cd ~